The varnish is the final step for painting. It protects acrylic painting for years from all negative factors and make it just even more beautiful.

-First of all, varnish is not mandatory but a recommended way to protect your acrylic painting.
-An alternative ways to varnishing are placing your painting under glass or leaving it without varnish.
+First of all, the varnish is not mandatory but a recommended way to protect your acrylic painting.
+Alternative ways to varnish are placing your painting under glass or leaving it without varnish.

 Pissaro and Monet preferred the unvarnished look as many Impressionists

 The reasons why varnish acrylic painting are numerous:

 - Varnish protects the acrylic painting from dust and dirt.

 - Varnish protects the painting from extremes of temperature or humidity and UV radiation

 - Varnish makes colors more vibrant and increases color saturation

 - Varnish makes the surface even and creates that feeling of accomplished work.